wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/introduction-expressions/includes/5-expressions.md

 > [!div class="mx-imgBorder"]
 > [![build a new flow](../media/new-flow-ss.png)](../media/new-flow-ss.png#lightbox)

-Now click on "Add an input" under "Manually trigger a flow" and add a Number.
-Then click "Add an input" again and add a Date.
+Now select on "Add an input" under "Manually trigger a flow" and add a Number.
+Then select "Add an input" again and add a Date.
 Your trigger should now look like this:

 > [!div class="mx-imgBorder"]
 > [![Manually trigger a flow](../media/manual-trigger-ss.png)](../media/manual-trigger-ss.png#lightbox)